Brajesh Pathak

 Brajesh Pathak (born 25 June 1964) is an Indian politician and a member of the 18th Legislative Assembly of Uttar Pradesh.
-Presently, he is serving as the Deputy Chief Minister (alongside Keshav Maurya since 2023) and Cabinet Minister of Medical Education, Medical and Health, and Family Welfare in the Government of Uttar Pradesh.
+Presently, he is serving as the 6th Deputy Chief Minister (alongside Keshav Maurya since 2023) and Cabinet Minister of Medical Education, Medical and Health, and Family Welfare in the Government of Uttar Pradesh.

 He was also the cabinet minister for Law and Justice in the 17th Legislative Assembly of Uttar Pradesh.
 He has also been a Lok Sabha member of Parliament from the Unnao constituency from 2004 to 2009 and Rajya Sabha member of Parliament from 2008 to 2014.
 In the 2022 Uttar Pradesh Legislative Assembly election, he won by a great margin from the Lucknow Cantonment constituency in Lucknow district.

-He is seen as a popular leader in Uttar Pradesh known for his humility and well rooted connection with his people.

 Early life and education

 He has been an active member of student politics and public service since his days in Lucknow University.
 In the year 1990, he was the President of the Students' Union of the prestigious Lucknow University.
-In the year 1987, he was also the representative of the Law Faculty of the Lucknow University Students' Union.
-Kabaddi, volleyball are his favorite sports.

-Personal life

-Brajesh Pathak was born to Mr. Suresh Pathak and Mrs. Kamla Pathak in the town of Mallawan, Hardoi district of Uttar Pradesh.
-He is married to Namrata Pathak.